The FAFSA Application for 2018-19

 - This web application automatically prompts applicants to enter all required fields and questions any discrepant data.
 Renewal applicants may access their Renewal FAFSA at this site using their FSA ID.

-Lynchburg College uses your FAFSA data to determine your eligibility for institutional aid.
+University of Lynchburg uses your FAFSA data to determine your eligibility for institutional aid.

 IRS Data Retrieval Tool